inca/cx-site/src/main/webapp/pages/index.md

     Define value for package:  com.myapp: :

 After you confirm your choice, a simple Circumflex application will be created.
-To run it, go to your project root (it matches `artifactId` that you have specified above) and execute the following:
+To run it, go to your project root (it matches the `artifactId` that you specified above) and execute the following:

     lang:no-highlight